S2-group/covid-apps-analysis/README.md

 Replication package for the paper on COVID apps analysis  (unde revision).

-The full dataset including raw data and analysis scripts produced during the study are available below.
+The full dataset including raw data and analysis scripts produced during the study are available in this repository.
 All data has been mined by using the [COVID apps observer](https://github.com/iivanoo/covid-apps-observer) open-source tool.

 This study has been designed, developed, and reported by the following investigators:
 - Ivano Malavolta (Vrije Universiteit Amsterdam, the Netherlands)